 Toll-free number: 1-866-843-2572 (1-866-THE-CLRC)

-A non-profit program offering free and confidential information and resources on cancer-related legal issues to cancer survivors, their families, friends, employers, health care professionals, and others coping with cancer
+A non-profit program of the Disability Rights Legal Center offering free and confidential information and resources on cancer-related legal issues such as insurance, disability, discrimination, child custody, residency, and more to cancer survivors, their families, friends, employers, health care professionals, and others coping with cancer.

 Cancer Hope Network